-The “Samayas” are such positive spiritual energies with electromagnetic forces in the forms of vows and words of honour, thus binding all like-minded tantric practitioners together in a close relationship, thus forming a “positive spiritual electromagnetic field” of the Sangha community, to be embodied as the positive spiritual “Mandala”, and so the Guru himself/herself is considered to be the “Lord of the Mandala”.
+The powers of the clean “precepts” and pure “Samayas” (in the forms of vows and words of honour) are such positive spiritual energies in forming a “positive spiritual protective shield of electromagnetic forces”, thus binding all like-minded tantric practitioners together in a very closely-knitted spiritual relationship, thus forming a “positive spiritual protective shield of electromagnetic field” for the whole Sangha community, to be embodied as the positive spiritual “Mandala”, and so the Guru himself/herself is considered to be the “Lord of the Mandala”.
 All the disciples of the same Sangha community should and must keep and uphold their pure and clean “Samayas” with their Guru, as the “Lord of the Mandala”.

 As mentioned in His Holiness Kyabje Dudjom Rinpoche’s Commentary on the “Three Vows” concerning the outcome of one’s disrespect of one’s own Vajra Master: “The vajra master should be cherished as the essential nature of all buddhas and should, therefore, be the principal object of one’s devotion, admiration, and respect.
 Moreover, in dependence upon one’s relationship with the vajra master, all noble qualities of the path, as well as the resultant qualities, are developed.
 If one allows the precious relationship between oneself, as the disciple, and the irreplaceable vajra master to deteriorate in the ways mentioned above, then whatever meditation one aspires to accomplish will only be the cause for rebirth as a ‘rudra’*.
 One must therefore be extremely careful.”
 (Ngari Panchen’s Perfect Conduct: Ascertaining the Three Vows, Wisdom Publications, 1996, p.116.)